Glossary of Terms

 Cutting guide

 A card used to measure the stoma at the base.
-This information is useful in selecting the right size pouch.
+This information is useful in selecting the right size bag.

-A pouch that opens from the bottom to empty the contents.
-A drainable pouch requires a clamp or the integral closure system to keep it closed at the bottom.
-A person with a colostomy or ileostomy would use this type of pouch.
+A bag that opens from the bottom to empty the contents.
+A drainable bag requires a clamp or the integral closure system to keep it closed at the bottom.
+A person with a colostomy or ileostomy would use this type of bag.

 Filter

-A disc of activated carbon in an ostomy pouch that allows gas to escape and be deodorised.
+A disc of activated carbon in an ostomy bag that allows gas to escape and be deodorised.
 Filters are also often designed to reduce ballooning, pancaking and leakage.

 Flange

-An adhesive plate to secure an ostomy pouch to the body.
-Some flanges come attached to the pouch as a one-piece system.
-Other pouches can be removed from the flange on the body as part of a twopiece system.
+An adhesive plate to secure an ostomy bag to the body.
+Some flanges come attached to the bag as a one-piece system.
+Other bags can be removed from the flange on the body as part of a two-piece system.

 Generic term to describe a variety of people involved in health care: doctor, stoma care nurse (SCN) and pharmacist.